Bruce E. Wilson

 About

-I am a scientist and technologist with over four decades of experience designing, building, and managing information systems that enable scientific discovery.
-My career spans the chemical, material, Earth, data, information, and computer sciences—an unconventional breadth that reflects the interdisciplinary nature of modern Earth science.
+I am a scientist and technologist with over four decades of experience designing, building, and managing information systems to enable scientific discovery and the broader use of scientific data.
+My career spans the chemical, material, Earth, data, information, and computer sciences.
+This unusual breadth has helped me collaborate with experts across a wide range of disciplines.

-For most of the past two decades, I focused on making Earth science data as Findable, Accessible, Interoperable, and Reusable (FAIR) as practical.
-As Manager of the NASA-funded ORNL Distributed Active Archive Center (ORNL DAAC), I led one of 12 centers in NASA's Earth Observing System Data and Information System (EOSDIS), serving hundreds of thousands of users worldwide.
-The ORNL DAAC achieved the top customer satisfaction scores across NASA EOSDIS for 2020, 2021, and 2022.
+My work over much of the last two decades has focused on making Earth science data as Findable, Accessible, Interoperable, and Reusable (FAIR) as practical.
+As Manager of the NASA-funded ORNL Distributed Active Archive Center (ORNL DAAC), I led one of the data archive and distribution centers in NASA's Earth Observing System Data and Information System (EOSDIS), which serves hundreds of thousands of users worldwide.

-I retired from Oak Ridge National Laboratory in September 2025 as a Distinguished Staff Scientist.
-I currently serve on the NASA DARES Task Force 2 (Decadal Astrobiology Research and Exploration Strategy) and hold an Adjunct Faculty appointment at the University of Tennessee's Bredesen Center for Interdisciplinary Studies.
+I retired from Oak Ridge National Laboratory in September 2025.
+I currently serve on the NASA DARES Task Force 2 (Decadal Astrobiology Research and Exploration Strategy) and hold a Graduate Research Advisor appointment at the University of Tennessee's Bredesen Center for Interdisciplinary Studies.
+I am currently experimenting with using AI methods to develop and execute data pipelines as part of a passion project.

 Areas of Expertise